-Notice is hereby given that the Annual Meeting of the Shareholders of Dawson Geophysical Company will be held at the Petroleum Club of Midland, 501 West Wall, Midland, Texas 79701 at 10:00 a.m. on January 24, 2012 for the following purposes:
+Notice is hereby given that the Annual Meeting of the Shareholders of Dawson Geophysical Company will be held at the Petroleum Club of Midland, 501 West Wall, Midland, Texas 79701 at 10:00 a.m. on January 22, 2013 for the following purposes:

-- 1. Electing Directors of the Company; - 2.
-Considering and voting upon a proposal to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2012; - 3.
-Considering and voting upon a non-binding advisory resolution regarding the compensation of our named executive officers as disclosed in this Proxy Statement; - 4.
-Considering and voting upon a non-binding recommendation regarding the frequency of future advisory votes on the compensation of our named executive officers; and - 5.
-Considering all other matters as may properly come before the meeting.
+1. Electing Directors of the Company;

+2. Considering and voting upon a proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2013;

+3. Considering and voting upon a non-binding advisory resolution regarding the compensation of our named executive officers as disclosed in this Proxy Statement; and

+4. Considering all other matters as may properly come before the meeting.

-The Board of Directors has fixed the close of business on November 25, 2011 as the record date for the determination of shareholders entitled to notice of and to vote at the meeting and at any adjournment or adjournments thereof.
+The Board of Directors has fixed the close of business on November 23, 2012 as the record date for the determination of shareholders entitled to notice of and to vote at the meeting and at any adjournment or adjournments thereof.

-DATED this 15th day of December, 2011.
+DATED this 19th day of December, 2012.